pha123661/homepage/content/_index.md

           # location: Taipei
           date_start: '2023-07-01'
           date_end: '2024-05-01'
-          description: 'Contributed to the internal LLM coding assistant for unit-test generation, improving the code coverage by 20% without human intervention.'
+          description: 'Contributed to the internal LLM copilot for unit-test generation, resulting in a 20% improvement in code coverage.'

         - title: LLM Engineer, TAIDE LLM
           company: NARLabs 國家實驗研究院